Annaprasanna (First-rice Ceremony) Catering in Hyderabad

 - →Smaller scale (25 to 100 plates).
 Banana-leaf or buffet both fit comfortably.

-- →Lead time: 24 to 36 hours is comfortable.
+- →Lead time: 24 to 36 hours is enough.

 Frequently asked questions

-What is the starting price for Annaprasanna (First-rice ceremony) catering in Hyderabad?+
+What does Annaprasanna (First-rice ceremony) catering cost?+

-What kind of cuisine do you cater?+
+What kind of food do you serve?+

-Where in Hyderabad do you cater?+
+Where in Hyderabad do you deliver?+

 Can we pick from a standard menu or fully customise?+